Asquera/elasticsearch-workshop-book/src/queries/aggregations/nested_aggs.md

 <details>
 <summary>Possible solution</summary>

 This query below uses a `nested` aggregation with an inner `filter` aggregation to find all documents that have `opening_hours.day` set to `monday`, groups all hits using a `terms` aggregation.
-The result is opening hours of all open restaurants on Mondays.
+The result is the list of opening hours slots of all restaurants open on a Monday.

 ```bash
 curl -H 'Content-Type: application/json' -X GET 'http://localhost:9200/nested_aggs/_search?pretty' -d '{